-- To ensure copies of the Mental Capacity Act (2005) Code of Practice and other relevant guidance are available to staff. - To ensure their staff are appropriately trained regarding mental capacity. - Ensure that policies and procedures are followed and understood as appropriate to each staff member's role and function; and to appropriately report non-compliance with policy.
+- To ensure copies of the Mental Capacity Act (2005) Code of Practice and other relevant guidance are available to staff. - To ensure their staff are appropriately trained regarding mental capacity including the MCA and how to undertake mental capacity assessments where required.
+Training will be accessed via U-learn and touring MCA Workshops. - To ensure that policies and procedures are followed and understood as appropriate to each staff member's role and function; and to appropriately report non-compliance with the policy.